o3o/cubo/README.md

 - [Precompiled binaries for windows & linux](https://github.com/o3o/cubo/releases/)
 - [Archlinux package]()

-2. Create a `cubo.json` file in your Dub project.
+2. Create a `cubo.json` file in your C# project.
 It should look like this:

 ```json
 {